corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

     None => todo!("What to return here? ¯\_(ツ)_/¯"),
 };
 ```

-That's actually the entire difference between `Result` and `Option` (at least from a type definition point-of-view).
-If we had an `Err` variant, we would just use `Result` in the first place.
-But there are cases where `None` is a completely valid value and we just don't have an error to return.
-All we can say is "there is no value" and that's it.

 Before we move on, it's important to note that if "not having a value" is truly an error condition in your program's logic, you should use `Result` instead of `Option`. `Option` is best used when the absence of a value is a normal, expected possibility, not an error state.